intel/inference-model-manager/server-controller/README.md

 ### Local execution
 Server controller requires $PLATFORM_DOMAIN environment variable to be set.
 It shall contain domain name for the system, controller will operate in.
-As a result endpoints created by it will be distunguishable from each other thanks to subdomains in one provided domain (e.g. endpointName-namespace.PLATFORM_DOMAIN).
+As a result endpoints created by it will be distinguishable from each other thanks to subdomains in one provided domain (e.g. endpointName-namespace.PLATFORM_DOMAIN).
 ```
 # Assumes you have a working kubeconfig.
 Not required if operating in-cluster.